 It’s best to type in the Passo Sella Dolomiti Mountain Resort into your GPS.
 The hotel stands right next to the gondola station.
-If you are travelling by car, there is a decent size parking lot right near the lift.
+If you are traveling by car, there is a decent size parking lot right near the lift.

 The route summary

 The other is to jump onto the lift and let yourself be taken up to the Forcella Sassolungo.
-If you go with the first you will easily add 1,5 to 2 hours and 500 meters of elevation gain to an already long day.
+If you go with the first you will easily add 1,5 to 2 hours and extra 500 meters of elevation gain to an already long day.

-At first you will be going up an unpleasant scree path until you reach the first cables on your right hand side.
+At first, you will be going up an unpleasant scree path until you reach the first cables on your right-hand side.
 This shouldn’t take longer than 45 minutes.
 Once you do, it’s time for some fun.

 Make sure to look out for the red paint marks along the route.
 They will keep you right on track.
 Although the ferrata can be exposed in some places, the cable protection is excellent.
-As long as you always stay clipped in and watch your steps you have nothing to worry about.
+As long as you always stay clipped in and watch your steps, you have nothing to worry about.

 Make sure to stop from time to time and look at the views!
 You will be often surrounded by dramatic spires, common for this group.